Vingroup: History

 In May 2021, Vingroup announced that it would cease the production of smartphones and televisions.
+Vingroup's manufacturing division lost approximately $1.05 billion "due to sluggish sales of gasoline-powered cars at home and growing investments in the emerging electric vehicle business."

-On February 9, 2022, Nikkei reported that Vingroup lost approximately $1.05 billion in 2021 "at its manufacturing segment last year due to sluggish sales of gasoline-powered cars at home and growing investments in the emerging electric vehicle business."
+In January 2025, Vingroup's market capitalization had declined by nearly half to approximately $6 billion since VinFast's listing in August 2023.
+Over the past year, its shares have fallen 6.6%, the largest drop among Vietnam's ten largest listed companies, underperforming the Vietnam market's 7.5% gain.